jriecken/dependency-graph/README.md

  - `addNode(name, data)` - add a node in the graph with optional data.
 If `data` is not given, `name` will be used as data
  - `removeNode(name)` - remove a node from the graph
  - `hasNode(name)` - check if a node exists in the graph
  - `getNodeData(name)` - get the data associated with a node (will throw an Error if the node does not exist)
- - `setNodeData(name, data)` - set the data for an existing node.
-It will do nothing if the node does not exist
+ - `setNodeData(name, data)` - set the data for an existing node (will throw an Error if the node does not exist)
  - `addDependency(from, to)` - add a dependency between two nodes (will throw an Error if one of the nodes does not exist)
  - `removeDependency(from, to)` - remove a dependency between two nodes
  - `dependenciesOf(name, leavesOnly)` - get an array containing the nodes that the specified node depends on (transitively).
 If `leavesOnly` is true, only nodes that do not depend on any other nodes will be returned in the array.